 The Best Chameleon Paint Colour: Benjamin Moore Ballet White

 Have you been searching for the perfect paint colour?
-Have you been scouring Pinterest and countless decorating magazines looking for that 1 special colour that makes your heart POUND with excitement?
+Scouring Pinterest and countless decorating magazines looking for that one special colour that makes your heart POUND with excitement?

 If so, then I’m sure you’ve realized that finding the ONE special colour that looks good ALL the time can be a daunting task – it’s like trying to find the best red wine to go with fish, steak and Cheerios.